Li-Lab-SJTU/CausalPhosPro/README.md

 ## Directories

--  `extdata/` Contains built-in data sets for the package
+-  `extdata/` contain built-in data sets for the package
 -  `man/`  help files and documentation
 -  `R/`    R functions in scripts
 -  `simulation/` includes code and results related to simulation